abauville/Sunaba/README.md

 ### TO DO LIST PHYSICS ###

+1. Add plasticity
-1. Add gravity
+1. Add elasticity
 1. Add self gravity
-1. Add elasticity
-1. Add plasticity
-1. Add temperature

 ### TO DO LIST VISUALIZATION ###
-1. Use texture instead of triangles
-1. Visualize markers using a geometry shader or point sprites
-1. Add passive grid

 ### TO DO LIST SETUP ###
 1. Add sandbox type BC